anshulsamar/anshulsamar.github.io/_texts/partnergame.md

 ---
 layout: narrative
-title: The Marriage Game
+title: The Partner Game
 author: Anshul Samar
 date: 2017-12-02
 mydate: Dec 2017
 ---

+As a South Asian young man, you go from being the loved child to an unmarried disgrace literally overnight.
+Like last year, my grandparents were visiting from India, and I went to Trader Joes just to get juice.
+When I got back, my grandpa was like - "it's time to get Anshul married."

+It was as simple as that.
+And the worst part was that Trader Joes' was out of my favorite juice.

+With the topic of parternships, marriage, and serious relationships becoming more frequent among friends, this game was born!
+The goal is to get your friends to think about what they are looking for in a partner(s).
+This is one version of the game, but feel free to modify it to be about multiple partnerships, friendships, or any other relationship.

 Time: 30 minutes.
 2 players

-Choose one person to be A and another to be B. The Marriage Game proceeds in 3 phases: “Searching,” “Proposal,” and “Selection.”
+Choose one person to be A and another to be B. The Partner Game proceeds in 3 phases: “Searching,” “Proposal,” and “Selection.”

 **Searching**: If you are Person A, come up with 5 attributes that describe an ideal partner.
-Examples: personality traits, education, career, income, family life, culture, religion, race, hobbies, physical features, etc. For example, if you wish to marry a “funny lawyer who loves travel, writing, and hates the Red Sox” that counts as 5
+Examples: personality traits, education, career, income, family life, culture, religion, race, hobbies, physical features, etc. For example, if you wish to be with a “funny lawyer who loves travel, writing, and hates the Red Sox” that counts as 5
 attributes: funny, lawyer, likes travel, likes writing, and hates the Red Sox.
 Make sure these are the 5 attributes that matter most to you.
 In